blackfist/sonyhack/README.md

 We also do a similar likelihood estimation on reported origin countries of the attacks.
 Vou can also review this information on [countries.csv](https://github.com/blackfist/sonyhack/blob/master/countries.csv).

-Since it is unlikely that any further evidence on this case will not be released to the public, it is really a guessing game now.
+Since it is unlikely that any further evidence on this case will be released to the public, it is really a guessing game now.
 At the very least, you can now have some data-driven guesses to share your own attribution story to the press.